Python-GIS/latest/source/index.rst

 .. admonition:: Use as you wish but share it!

-    If you would like to use these materials for your own purposes such as teaching or develop them further, we highly support that.
+    If you would like to use these materials for your own purposes such as teaching, we highly support that.
     Please read more about how to do it from `here <License-terms.html>`_.

+.. admonition:: Share your knowledge and help us!

+   If you would like to share your knowledge and contribute to these pages, we warmly welcome you to do so!
+If you have materials ready, we can help you out converting those into
+   Sphinx (.rst) pages that are used for documentation of this site.

 Contents
 --------